ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 One of the absurd but important details often forgotten about The DAO Fork is that it was unnecessary as most of the funds were already recovered, with the rest being as good as recovered.
 Without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a _temporary_ 30% haircut, but as we will see, the implementation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community and the culture of cryptocurrency as a whole.

 *UPDATE:* This analysis has been proven correct as the identity of The DAO Hacker has since been deduced by researchers and members of RHG.
-Absent of a fork, the pressure to unmask the hacker would have been much greater and likely happened much sooner.
+Absent a fork, the pressure to unmask the hacker would have been much greater and likely happened much sooner.

 ### To Fork, or not to Fork?